Using the graphical user interface

 Timeline

-The timeline works like the position indicator in your typical video player application.
+A timeline is shown at the top of the screen - it works like the position indicator in a typical video player application.
 Click on it, hold the mouse button down and slide it around on the timeline to switch between frames.

 /N